tdinelli/pySMOKEPostProcessor/README.md

 - pandas
 - numpy
 - matplotlib
-## Installing
+## Compile

-**N.B.** At the moment the package is tested only in Linux however soon there will be also a detailed procedure also for Windows and MacOS.
+**N.B.** At the moment the package is tested only in Linux and MacOS however soon there will be also a detailed procedure also for Windows.

 Clone this repository into your system
 ```bash